Spinal cord injuries

 Apps reviewed by Healthify

-You may find it useful to look at some Joint and bone health apps, Physiotherapy and exercise apps, and Pain management apps.
+You may find it useful to look at some physiotherapy and exercise apps and pain management apps.

 Spinal injuries can happen to anyone, but you may be at greater risk if you are male, a young adult, drink alcohol, engage in risky behaviour or have an existing condition like osteoporosis.
 To reduce your risk: